Nike and Adidas get personal in battle over soccer World Cup

 Adidas, which has long dominated the market for soccer boots, shirts and balls, is facing a fierce challenge from Nike, the world's biggest sportswear company that has only been a serious player in soccer for the last 20 years.

-While Adidas has supplied the match ball for the World Cup since 1970 and has extended its sponsorship of the competition to 2030, Nike is for the first time kitting out more teams - 10 out of 32 finalists - including hosts and favorites Brazil.

-Adidas, which is supplying nine teams including reigning champions Spain, as well as Argentina and Germany, expects to make a record 2 billion euros ($2.7 billion) from soccer this year, still exceeding Nike's $2 billion of soccer turnover.
+Adidas, which is supplying nine teams including reigning champions Spain, as well as Argentina and Germany, expects to make a record 2 billion euros (1.6 billion pounds) from football this year, still exceeding Nike's $2 billion of soccer turnover.

 "Football is the DNA of our company.
 We want to clearly show that we are number one in football," Adidas Chief Executive Herbert Hainer told journalists last week, adding Adidas expected to sell significantly more balls than at the last World Cup in South Africa four years ago and about as many shirts.
 Hainer acknowledged that Adidas faced a "head-to-head" race with Nike in the soccer shoe market, but predicted Adidas would still sell 2 million pairs of special World Cup boots.